Shopify Capital merchant cash advance for merchants in the United States

-For example, Shopify Capital might advance you $5,000 to purchase $5,650 of your future revenue, with a remittance rate of 10%.
-The $5,000 amount received would be delivered to your business bank account, and Shopify Capital would receive 10% of your daily sales revenue until the full $5,650 total to remit has been remitted.
-When you've remitted over 25% of your total to remit, you have the option to remit the remaining balance in a single lump sum.
+For example, Shopify Capital might advance you 5,000 USD for 5,650 USD paid from your store's future sales, with a remittance rate of 10%.
+The 5,000 USD amount that you receive is transferred to your business bank account, and Shopify Capital receives 10% of your store's gross daily sales until the full 5,650 USD total to remit has been remitted.
+After you remit over 25% of your total to remit, then you have the option to remit the remaining balance in a single lump sum.

 There is no deadline for remitting the total to Shopify Capital.
 The daily remittance amount is determined by your store's daily sales, because the remittance rate is a percentage of your store's daily sales.
 The remittance amount is automatically debited from your business bank account.

 If your store is eligible to apply for a merchant cash advance, then you'll receive an email from Shopify Capital and a message on the Home page of your Shopify admin.
 If you don't receive an email or message from Shopify Capital, then your store isn't currently eligible to apply for a merchant cash advance.

 Request a merchant cash advance

 You can view your funding offers and request a merchant cash advance directly from the Capital page of your Shopify admin.